pikesley/pokrovsky/README.md

 * You should start with a fresh repo each time, both locally and on Github.
 The script makes no attempt to create a new Github repo, and it certainly doesn't try to delete anything from there.
 If you can't work out how to do this safely, you probably shouldn't use this service.
 * The calendar is 52 weeks wide.
 Spectrum characters are 8 units wide.
 So, you know, 6-character strings.
+* If you decide this isn't for you after all, just delete the repo and it will all go away.
 * This owes a _massive_ debt to [Gelstudios'](https://github.com/gelstudios) splendid [Gitfiti](https://github.com/gelstudios/gitfiti).